PoliticalKink/1/README.md

 # 1
-app development for political kink
+# app development for political kink
+# not much here for now